barkha2025/Credit_Card_Financial_Dashboard/README.md

 # Credit_Card_Financial_Dashboard

-To develop a comprehensive credit card weekly da![screenshot-1725130221264] shboard that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively.
+To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively.

 ## Steps: